Unveiling New Horizons in Fish Trade: Celebrating the 100th SEC Training Program

 Founded in 2017, the system is advancing climate-smart fish farming in Egypt.
 It is designed to increase yield, improve water use efficiency, and reduce greenhouse gas emissions.
 The system involves the use of raceway cells inside existing ponds to culture fish, allowing for higher fish production compared to traditional pond systems.

-Expanding aquaculture
+Expanding Aquaculture

 The global demand for fish and seafood products continues to rise, presenting significant market growth potential for Egypt's aquaculture sector.
 Egypt has the opportunity to tap into this growing market by expanding its aquaculture production and establishing trade partnerships with other countries.